-Signing up for a project: You sign up for a PiB in the same manner as you sign up for a regular class, i.e. during the first week of November, if you are doing a project in the Spring, or during the first week of May, if you are doing a project in the Fall.
-When you sign up, you can choose between different versions of PiB.
-This reflects whether the PiB that you are signing up for is the 1st, g^{-st} or 3st PiB in your Study Program.
+Signing up for a project: You sign up for a PIB in the same manner as you sign up for a regular class, i.e. during the first week of November, if you are doing a project in the Spring, or during the first week of May, if you are doing a project in the Fall.
+When you sign up, you can choose between different versions of PIB.
+This reflects whether the PIB that you are signing up for is the 1st, 2st, or 3st PIB in your Study Program.

-Working in a group: You can do a PiB in a group of up to three students.
-Each group member must sign up for the PiB individually cf. above and each group member must make an individual contract cf. below (note in the contract that you are working in a group, and list your group members).
-The group hands in a single combined report and each group member has an individual oral exam cf. below.
+Working in a group: You can do a PB in a group of up to three students.
+Each group member must sign up for the PB individually of above and each group member must make an individual contract of. below (note in the contract that you are working in a group, and last your group members).
+The group hands in a single combined report and each group member has an individual ordinated report and each group members.